The GameStop stock craze is about a populist uprising against Wall Street. But it’s more complicated than that.

 The ensuing, albeit brief, rebound in GameStop’s stock wrong-footed other hedge funds that had borrowed shares in a bet on them to decline in value.
 That forced them to buy other shares to repay their borrowings, a preview on a small scale of the trading action that would bring the company to prominence last month.

 Gill’s balance oscillated through the conclusion of the proxy fight in June, which saw the hedge funds win board representation.
-Then on the last day of August, the company disclosed that Ryan Cohen, the billionaire co-founder of Chewy.com, an online pet food retailer, had bought 9 percent of the company.
+Then, on the last day of August, the company disclosed that Ryan Cohen, the billionaire co-founder of Chewy, an online pet food retailer, had bought 9 percent of the company.

 Over the next two months, the stock price almost tripled.
 Gill’s balance, which had been below $45,000 in February, topped $1.5 million by late September and $2.6 million one month later.
-On wallstreetbets, Gill’s fans debated whether he could retire and live off his dividends.
+On r/wallstreetbets, Gill’s fans debated whether he could retire and live off his dividends.

 “What a god,” wrote SourceCodeSeller.

-On December 8, as the market awaited GameStop’s third-quarter earnings, Gill posted a screenshot of his E*Trade account with a $3 million balance.
+On Dec.
+8, as the market awaited GameStop’s third-quarter earnings, Gill posted a screenshot of his E-Trade account with a $3 million balance.
 After CEO George Sherman disclosed a 30 percent decline in revenue and a deeper quarterly loss, Gill posted again.
 He was down to $2.2 million.

 “Seriously, what’s your exit strategy?” user Kerpl asked.